AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

 Output : We have the same set of polygon but with colors limited to a given collection C_n
 ```

+After this light introduction, let's look at the precise algorithm.

 #### K-means

-The different colors used on the curves are 4 dimensional : 3 RGB channel plus an alpha one.
+The different colors used on the shapes are 4 dimensional : 3 RGB channel plus an alpha one.

-The alpha one is important in our problem as it allows to have several curves on the same spot contributing to a color mix.
+The alpha one is important in our problem as it allows to have several shapes on the same spot contributing to a color mix.

-The final algorithm is then pretty straight forward :
+The final algorithm is as follows :
 ```
 # Get color from each curve, in Lab format and alpha removed
 X = [rgb2lab(c.color[:3] * c.color[:3]) for c in curves]